 Prepping your Tomatoes for Cold Snaps

-Part of planning ahead for winter growing includes planting your tomatoes where they can be easily covered.
+Part of planning ahead for winter gardening in Florida includes planting your tomatoes where they can be easily covered.
 This may be in containers that can be moved, in a greenhouse or polytunnel, or even against a trellis or arbor that offers support for frost covers.

 Another key factor when planning ahead is choosing the right tomato variety for winter growing.
 Tomatoes are either determinate or indeterminate.
 Determinate tomatoes only grow to a specified height — about 3 to 4 feet.
 Indeterminate varieties continue to grow and vine up to 6, 8, even 10 feet long.
 Covering a relatively short tomato plant for a cold snap is infinitely easier than a tall, vining variety.
 So, if you’re planning on growing your winter tomatoes outdoors rather than in a greenhouse or tunnel, you may want to stick to the determinate varieties.